Vikrammel/EasyTrage/README.md

 3. run `sudo npm install` in project directory

-4. to start the server run `sudo nodemon`
+4. run server using `node app.js`

+(instructions will change when we start using Docker)